POLICY #: IT - 17

 - At least three versions of UI Records must be maintained.

 - At a minimum, one fully recoverable version of all UI Records must be stored in a secure, off-site location.
-An off-site location may be in a secure space in a separate University building, or with an off-site storage vendor approved by the Information Technology Security Office.
+An off-site location may be in a secure space in a separate University building, or with an off-site storage vendor approved by the Information Security and Policy Office.
 The practice of taking backup media to the personal residence of staff persons is not acceptable.
 (See Appendix A for a list of approved off-site storage facilities.)

 - Derived data should be backed up only if restoration is more efficient than creation in the event of failure.

 - All UI Record information accessed from workstations, laptops, or other portable devices should be stored on networked file server drives to allow for backup.
 UI Record information located directly on workstations, laptops, or other portable devices should be backed up to networked file server drives.
-Alternatively, UI Record information located directly on workstations, laptops, or other portable devices may be backed up using a 3rd party vendor approved by the Information Technology Security Office.
+Alternatively, UI Record information located directly on workstations, laptops, or other portable devices may be backed up using a 3rd party vendor approved by the Information Security and Policy Office.
 (See Appendix A for a list of approved desktop backup services.)
 Convenience records and Non-records, or other information which does not constitute a UI Record does not carry this requirement.